-Table 6: Information required in candidate, Senate group and election donor returns - 2013 election
+Table 4: Information required in candidate, Senate group and election donor returns - 2016 federal election.

-Election returns Candidates s.304(2) Number and amount of donations received s.304(4) Details of donations received of more than \$12 400 s.309(2) Amounts of electoral expenditure spent on certain categories Senate groups s.304(3) Number and amount of donations received s.304(4) Details of donations received of more than \$12 400 s.309(3) Amounts of electoral expenditure spent on certain categories Donors s.305A(1)&(4) Details of donations totalling more than \$12 400 made to candidates s.305A(2)&(4) Details of donations received of more than \$12 400 used to make donations to candidates
+Election returns Candidates s 304(2) Number and amount of donations received s 304(4) Details of donations received of more than \$13,200 s .309(2) Amounts of electoral expenditure spent on certain categories Senate groups s 304(3) Number and amount of donations received s 304(4) Details of donations received of more than \$13,200 s 309(3) Amounts of electoral expenditure spent on certain categories Note: For endorsed groups (other than jointly endorsed groups) transactions are included on the party's annual return.
+Donors s 305A(1)&(4) Details of donations totalling more than \$13,200 made to candidates s 305A(2)&(4) Details of donations received of more than \$13,200 used to make donations to candidates